Madden NFL 23

-Madden NFL 23 is a 2022 American football video game developed by EA Tiburon and published by Electronic Arts.
-Based on the National Football League (NFL), it is the thirty-fourth installment in the Madden NFL series of video games, following the release of Madden NFL 22 (2021).
+Madden NFL 23 is a 2022 American football video game developed by EA Tiburon and published by EA Sports.
+Based on the National Football League (NFL), it is an installment in the Madden NFL series and follows the release of Madden NFL 22.

-Madden NFL 23 was released in August 2022 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S platforms.
-It also marked the series debut on the Epic Games Store.
+Madden NFL 23 was released in August for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It marked the series debut on the Epic Games Store.
 Former head coach and broadcaster John Madden, whom the game was named after, is the cover star in honor of his death in December 2021.
-Like previous recent installments, the game received mixed reviews from critics but was declared an improvement from previous games.
+The game received mixed reviews from critics, though they generally declared it an improvement from previous games.